nn-ninja/n-brace/README.md

 Use ribbon button or command to open the global graph.

-You can do zooming (scroll you wheel), rotating (drag the scene) and panning (ctrl/cmd and drag the scene) in the graph.
+You can do zooming (scroll you wheel), rotating (drag the scene) and panning (`ctrl`/`cmd` and drag the scene) in the graph.

-> ⚠️ 3D graph has Performance issue that I don't know how to fix.
+> ⚠️ The underly [3D graph](https://github.com/vasturiano/3d-force-graph) has Performance issue that I don't know how to fix.
 You can set the max node number limit on the plugin setting.
 If the total node number on the graph beyond the limit, the graph will not be rendered to protect your computer from hanging.

 ### Local Graph

-> ⚠️ Local graph currently has some problem.
-I want to focus on global graph first and therefore I disable it.

 In a note, you can run command `Open local 3D graph` to open a local graph.
 A local graph will only show nodes that connect to this nodes.

+In local graph you will have all the features of global graph, plus:

+1. depth: you can control the depth of maximum distance of the nodes away from the center node
+2. link type: show only inlinks, outlinks or both.

+> ✨ Tips: I set the `cmd + L` to open local 3D graph.

 ### Filter Node on global graph